 Every contractor wants to be better off, but asking for a raise is not something that everyone feels comfortable with.
 It can be embarrassing, awkward and, if not approached properly, can even sour professional relationships.

-On the other hand, you’ll never know if you don’t ask, and there’s a knack to approaching negotiations, which will improve your chances of success and limit the risks of failure.
+On the other hand, you’ll never know if you don’t ask.
+There’s a knack to approaching negotiations, the mastery of which can improve your chances of success and limit the risks of failure.

 1. Make a business case